IceLuna/Eagle/docs/source/components.rst

 Audio Component has the following parameters:

-1. `Sound`.
+1. `Audio`.

+2. `Is 3D`.

-2. `Roll off`.
+3. `Roll off`.
 It allows you to specify how 3D sounds attenuate as the distance between the listener and the sound increases.
 You can set one of the following values:

    a) `Linear`.
 It means that a sounds will follow a linear roll off model where ``MinDistance`` = full volume, ``MaxDistance`` = silence